Kilberoo Regeneration Project

 Project Information:

-The Kilberoo Regeneration Project is a Human-Induced Regeneration (HIR) project located at Kilberoo Station in the remote Far West of New South Wales.
-Situated approximately 50km southeast of the border town of Hungerford and roughly 160km northwest of Bourke, the property lies within the sparsely populated grazing country of the Bourke Shire.
-The project was registered in April 2015 and covers a significant area of 7,715 hectares.
+Kilberoo Regeneration Project is a Human-Induced Regeneration (HIR) project located in the remote northwest of New South Wales, approximately 140km northwest of Bourke and 50km southeast of the Queensland border town of Hungerford.
+The project was registered in April 2015 and covers a substantial area of 7,715 hectares within the Cuttaburra basin.